 In light of the impact the Covid-19 pandemic has had on in-person programming, and in recognition of the many talented artists who have been inspired by Mount Auburn during this time, we are awarding a series of mini grants to support artist projects in 2021.
-Artists are being invited to create works or programs unique to and inspired by Mount Auburn over the course of 2021, or as planning grants for larger projects to be completed in 2022.
-Stay tuned for updates in the coming year!
-These grants are by invitation only.
+Five artists have been invited to create works or programs unique to and inspired by Mount Auburn over the course of 2021, or as planning grants for larger projects to be completed in 2022.

 Jesse Aron Green, Visual Artist